betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ![PathFork](/PathFork.jpg)

-The users of Plantbeta can take multiple paths through Plantbeta depending on their needs.
+The users of PutPlant can take multiple paths through PutPlant depending on their needs.

 ### [Potential Planter](/guide/Who/PotentialPlanter)

-1. Browse sidebars to familarize yourself with the general categories of Plantbeta's [Reference Section](/reference/RefOverview).
+1. Browse sidebars to familarize yourself with the general categories of PutPlant's [Reference Section](/reference/RefOverview).
 2. Look at the [Gallery](/reference/gallery/Overview)

 ### [Novice Planter](/guide/Who/NovicePlanter)

-1. Browse sidebars to familarize yourself with the general categories of Plantbeta.
+1. Browse sidebars to familarize yourself with the general categories of PutPlant.
 2. Test yourself to find knowledge gaps.

 ### [Experienced Planter](/guide/Who/ExperiencedPlanter)